larryzhang95/larryzhang95.github.io/content/authors/admin/_index.md

   url: "https://cns-nrt.indiana.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Biomedical (primarily Electronic Health Records) data access and sharing, clinical trials & digital therapeutics, real-world evidence, and the exploration and improvement of data utility for research and operations.
+bio: My research interests include Behavioral Signal Processing,  Cognitive Science, and Affective Computing applied to real world clinical applications in mental health and neuropsychiatry.
+My hope is to contribute to the development of intelligent interfaces to improve human wellbeing.

 # Interests to show in About widget
 interests: